Helperbird/website/src/pages/help/features/how-to-change-the-background-color-of-a-website.md

 new: false
 updated: false
 layout: templates/new/help/post.html
-title: How to Change the Background Color of Any Website
+title: How to Change Background Color on Websites with Helperbird
-description: Discover how to effortlessly change the background color of any website to suit your preferences using Helperbird's extension.
-Follow this simple guide to learn how.
+description: Learn how to change the background color of web pages using Helperbird.
+This guide shows you how to activate and customize the background color, making reading more comfortable and reducing eye strain.
 keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
 url: help/how-to-change-the-background-color-of-a-website/
+permalink: help/how-to-change-the-background-color-of-a-website/
 name: "Helperbird Staff "
-headerTags: []
+headerTags: [
+  { tag: "how-to-activate-background-color", title: "How to Activate Background Color" }, { tag: "how-to-choose-a-background-color", title: "How to Choose a Background Color" }, { tag: "video-tutorial", title: "Video Tutorial" }, { tag: "need-more-help", title: "Need More Help?" }
+]

 tags: Features
 img: assets/images2/uploads/add-a-heading.png
 date: 2017-01-01
 youtubeId: vwT8SAJfU3E
-cardTitle: Background color
+cardTitle: Background Color
-featureDescription: Discover how to effortlessly change the background color of any website to suit your preferences using Helperbird's extension.
-Follow this simple guide to learn how.
+featureDescription: Learn how to change the background color of web pages using Helperbird.
+This guide shows you how to activate and customize the background color, making reading more comfortable and reducing eye strain.
 footer: true
 header: true
 ---

-## Changing Background Color in Helperbird

-Helperbird's Background Color feature enables you to change the background color of web pages for a more comfortable reading experience, which can reduce eye strain and improve focus.
+Helperbird's Background Color feature lets you change the background color of web pages, making reading more comfortable by reducing eye strain and improving focus.

+---

-### Activating Background Color
+## How to Activate Background Color

+### 1. Open Helperbird

-1. Click on the **Helperbird** extension icon to open the menu.
+Click the Helperbird extension icon in your browser to open the menu.

+### 2. Find Background Color

-2. Use the search function to find the "Background Color" feature quickly.
+Use the search function to quickly find the **Background Color** feature.

+### 3. Turn On Background Color

-3. Toggle the switch next to "Background Color" to the **On** position.
+Toggle the switch next to "Background Color" to the **On** position.

+---

-### Choosing a Background Color
+## How to Choose a Background Color

+### 1. View Color Options

-1. Once the Background Color is activated, a selection of colors will be displayed.
+Once Background Color is activated, a selection of colors will appear.

+### 2. Select Your Color

-2. Click on your desired color to change the background color of the page.
+Click on your desired color to change the background color of the page.

+### 3. See the Change

-3. The page's background should change to the color you selected immediately.
+The page's background will immediately change to the color you selected.

+---

 ## Video Tutorial

 Coming soon.

+---

 ## Need More Help?

-Should you encounter any issues while following this guide, please reach out to the Helperbird support team for assistance.
+If you run into any issues or have questions, our friendly [Helperbird support team](/support/) is here to help you out.